infracost/docs/docs/cloud_pricing_api/self_hosted.md

 The [VS Code extension](https://marketplace.visualstudio.com/items?itemName=Infracost.infracost) uses the Infracost CLI underneath, so can use the [above commands](#usage-with-infracost-cli) to configure it to use your self-hosted Cloud Pricing API.

-If you don't have the CLI installed, you can update the global Infracost configuration file located at `~/.config/infracost/configuration.yml` as the VSCode extension uses that.
+If you don't have the CLI installed, you can update the global Infracost configuration file located at `~/.config/infracost/configuration.yml` as the VS Code extension uses that.
 The key/value pairs in the file are the same ones that are supported by `infracost configure set` command.

 ## Stats page